SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 - Identifying and correcting data inconsistencies.
 - Optimizing the simulation by reducing unnecessary complexities.

 In less abstract terms, topology processing is about determining the simulatable sub-circuits within a circuit.
 Here, a circuit refers to a collection of equipment, its relationships, and states in the most general sense.

-From circuit theory, we derive the following fundamental relationship:
+We perform the topology processing as a precaution before simulating, because what we want is to be able to use the electrotechnical formulas to get the physical magnitudes, and for that we must abide to some rules.
+Thus, from circuit theory, we derive the following fundamental
+relationship:

 .. math::